I got locked out with the oven on last week. And it wasn’t even my house. It was a luxury Orlando Airbnb.

 He checked on me several more times throughout the night.
 He’s the sweetest grandma of a man.
 He once looked at me, announced I had a fever and then felt my forehead to confirm it.
 Turned out he was right, and I wasn’t even feeling sick.

-I later sent him photo evidence of the oven knobs on “off” to reassure him all was well.
+He later received photo evidence of the oven knobs on “off” to reassure him all was well.

-I notified the three friends I’d been in communication with I made it inside.
-I thanked Friend 3 for contacting P for me.
+I notified the three friends I’d been in communication with I made it inside and thanked Friend 3 for contacting P for me.
 Friend 1 joked I was going to get high off the oven cleaner fumes.
 Friend 2 said he was proud of me and knew I’d figure it out.

 “I didn’t figure it out.
 I was rescued like a weak little princess,” I said.